g-samroberts/gemini-cli/docs/troubleshooting.md

 ## Authentication or login errors

+- **Error: `You must be a named user on your organization's Gemini Code Assist Standard edition subscription to use this service.
+Please contact your administrator to request an entitlement to Gemini Code Assist Standard edition.`**
+  - **Cause:** This error typically occurs when an individual user of Gemini Code Assist (not part of an organization's subscription) has the `GOOGLE_CLOUD_PROJECT` or `GOOGLE_CLOUD_PROJECT_ID` environment variable set.
+Gemini CLI attempts to use the Google Cloud project, which then triggers an organizational subscription check.
+  - **Solution:** If you are an individual user, unset the `GOOGLE_CLOUD_PROJECT` or `GOOGLE_CLOUD_PROJECT_ID` environment variable with `unset GOOGLE_CLOUD_PROJECT`.
+If you've added them to a `.env` file, then delete the variables.
 - **Error: `Failed to login.
 Message: Request contains an invalid argument`**
   - Users with Google Workspace accounts or Google Cloud accounts associated with their Gmail accounts may not be able to activate the free tier of the